Jacques Rougeau: The Mountie (1991–1992)

-Ray Rougeau retired in early 1990, ending his tag-team partnership with Jaqcues.
+Ray Rougeau retired in early 1990, ending his tag-team partnership with Jacques.
 Jacques departed the Federation for a year before redebuting in January 1991, once again alongside Jimmy Hart.
 The Mountie character was that of a corrupt, cattle prod-wielding member of the Royal Canadian Mounted Police, who often boasted that he "always gets his man" (a phrase long associated with the RCMP, which insinuated that criminals cannot escape from Canada's federal police force).
 The cattle prod came into play as part of The Mountie's post-match gimmick, where he would handcuff, berate and then "shock" his defeated and helpless opponents in the stomach.
 The story of the character change was that Jacques Rougeau had actually gone through the training to become a Mountie to wield authority.
 The character was eventually the subject of litigation in Canada, preventing Rougeau from performing as The Mountie in his home country.
 Thus, while wrestling in Canada, he was billed using only his real name and did not wear his Mountie-inspired hat and jacket to the ring, although he did retain other parts of his costume such as red shirt, black pants, and boots.

 The Mountie made his in-ring debut in January 1991.
 In his pay-per-view debut, he defeated Koko B. Ware at the 1991 Royal Rumble.
 He gained another major victory at WrestleMania VII, defeating Tito Santana after using the shock stick.
 The Mountie began a feud with the Big Boss Man after declaring that he was the sole legitimate law enforcer in the WWF, and on August 26, 1991, he spent a night in prison (kayfabe) after Bossman defeated him in a Jailhouse Match at SummerSlam.
 At the 1991 Survivor Series, Mountie teamed with Ric Flair, Ted DiBiase and The Warlord to defeat Roddy Piper, Bret Hart, Virgil and Davey Boy Smith in a four-on-four Survivor Series elimination match.